 There are a few ways to go very wrong with this dish, and not just on a hygiene level.
 There are some hilarious photos hanging around the internet of people who have attempted raw beef tartare at home and not read up on how best to serve it up.

 Here are a few tips and tricks for ensuring you get a safe and scrummy meal.

-1. Buying the beef
+1. Buying the best beef for tartare

 A piece of top round steak is also favored by some recipes – it really is up to you and your preference (and wallet!).